austinconnor1836/my-notes/book-notes/APIs/Hands-On RESTful API Design Patterns and Best Practices/Chapter 4 Advanced RESTful API Patterns.md

 ## Versioning

-Ideally, we'd never change or API URIs, much like we would never change our website URLs.
+Ideally, we'd never change our API URIs, much like we would never change our website URLs.

 General rules for versioning:

-- new major version when the new implementation breaks the existing customer implementations
+- **new major version when the new implementation breaks the existing customer implementations**
-- minor versions when the new implementation does not break existing customer implementations, but it does fix bugs and provides enhancements
+- **minor versions when the new implementation does not break existing customer implementations, but it does fix bugs and provides enhancements**

 ### 4 Ways of handling Versioning